QHose/qlik-cloud-jwt-lambda-example/README.md

-# run the code
-- update the .env file in the project root directory with your credentials (use find replace)
-- update your [qlik tenant web integration id](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-adminster-web-integrations.htm) to include `https://localhost:3000`
-- Publish an app in a space, make a note of the app id and the sheet id (view in browser url bar)
-- go to project source directory in powershell/cmd and run `npm install` and next  `node server.js`
-- open your browser and view https://localhost:3000/
-- use [httptoolkit](https://httptoolkit.com/) tool to view the network traffic

 # issues
 - if you get 'Origin has not been granted access' you need to copy your hostname in the [web integration id of Qlik Cloud](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-adminster-web-integrations.htm).